 GMRS radios, on the other hand, are way stronger than the RMS systems.
 These radios are allowed to output 1-5 watts of power although some could go as high as 50 watts.

-Needless to mention, GMRS radios offer a slightly wider coverage than their smaller siblings.
+Needless to mention, GMRS radios offer slightly wider coverage than their smaller siblings.
 These radios connect you to other radios within a radius of up to 2 miles.

 Some advanced models could allow up to 5 miles of coverage with a higher antenna and minimal obstructions.

 Given their extended range, GMRS radios are slightly pricier than the RMS units.
 You’ll also need to apply for a license before being allowed to transmit on them.
 This license might set you back $50-$85.
-Luckily, this license is viable for 5 years and does not require you to take a test.
+Luckily, this license is viable for five years and does not require you to take a test.